• Skip to main content

 • Thyme – adds a lovely lemony, earthy component to this dish.
 When used as a garnish, the leaves add a beautiful green pop of color.

-• Red wine – the big flavors, sweetness, and acidity in red wine complement all of the other flavors in this dish and makes a richly flavored, and delicious red wine sauce.
+• Red wine – the big flavors, sweetness, and acidity in red wine complement all other flavors in this dish and make a richly flavored and delicious red wine sauce.

-• Beef stock – adds a rich beefy deliciousness to the braising liquid and keeps the ribs moist and succulent while cooking.
+• Beef stock – adds a rich beefy deliciousness to the cooking liquid and keeps the meat moist and succulent while cooking.
+Beef broth can be substituted.

 2. Pat the ribs dry with a paper towel and liberally season with salt and pepper on all sides.